jeremy-dolan/jd-reference/jd-markdown.md

 - with an asterisk (*)
 - with a plus sign (+)
     - nest lists by indenting
-    \- escape - to start lines with -
+    \- escape the - to start lines with -

 ---